United Nations Commission on International Trade Law: History

 When world trade began to expand dramatically in the 1960s, national governments began to realize the need for a global set of standards and rules to harmonize national and regional regulations, which until then governed international trade.

+The opening session of UNCITRAL was on January 29, 1968.

 Membership

 UNCITRAL's original membership comprised 29 states, and was expanded to 36 in 1973, and again to 60 in 2004.
-Member states of UNCITRAL are representing different legal traditions and levels of economic development, as well as different geographic regions.
-States includes 12 African states, 15 Asian states, 18 European states, 6 Latin American and Caribbean states, and 1 oceanian state.
+Member states of UNCITRAL represent different legal traditions and levels of economic development, as well as different geographic regions.
+States include 12 African states, 15 Asian states, 18 European states, 6 Latin American and Caribbean states, and 1 Oceanian state.
 The Commission member States are elected by the General Assembly.
-Membership is structured so as to be representative of the world's various geographic regions and its principal economic and legal systems.
+Membership is structured to be representative of the world's various geographic regions and its principal economic and legal systems.
 Members of the commission are elected for terms of six years, the terms of half the members expiring every three years.
-As at 3 July 2017, the United Nations Commission on International Trade Law will be composed of the following member States:
+As of 3 July 2017, the United Nations Commission on International Trade Law will be composed of the following member States: